GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 * Validate `assign_terms` capability on `setCategory` and `setTag` mutations (#2772)
 * Added predefined persisted queries: (#2774)
   * Create missing translation categories for Polylang
+  * Create missing translation tags for Polylang
   * Translate categories for Polylang
-  * Create missing translation tags for Polylang
   * Translate tags for Polylang
+  * Translate categories for MultilingualPress
+  * Translate tags for MultilingualPress
 * [PRO] Define the Polylang language on tag and category mutations

 = 4.1.0 =